-1. eSATA Port - The subsystem has two external SATA II port for connecting to the host system or server.
+1. eSATA Port

+The subsystem has two external SATA II port for connecting to the host system or server.
-Link LED: Green LED indicates eSATA is linking.

-Access LED: The LED will blink blue when the eSATA is being accessed.
+2. USB Ports

-- 2. USB 2.0 Port - The subsystem has one USB 2.0 port for connecting to the host system or server. - 3.
-USB 3.0 Port - The subsystem has one USB 3.0 port for connecting to the host system or server. - 4.
-R-Link / iSCSI Port: Remote Link through RJ-45 Ethernet for remote management - The subsystem is equipped with one 10/100/1000 Ethernet RJ45 LAN port.
-You use a web browser to manage the RAID subsystem through Ethernet for remote configuration and monitoring.
+The subsystem has one USB 3.0 port and one 2.0 port for connecting to the host system or server.

+3. R-Link / iSCSI Port: Remote Link through RJ-45 Ethernet for remote management

+The subsystem is equipped with one 10/100/1000 Ethernet RJ45 LAN port.
+You use a web browser to manage the Raid subsystem through Ethernet for remote configuration and monitoring.